c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 > "I think we'll be there in three to six months—where AI is writing 90 percent of the code.
 And then in twelve months, we may be in a world where AI is writing essentially all of the code."
 - Dario Amodei, Anthropic's CEO, [March 2025](https://www.cfr.org/event/ceo-speaker-series-dario-amodei-anthropic)

 I'd recommend reading the whole transcript.
 He was accurate enough.
 And he was quite precise with his words.
 I read this at the time and agreed with him, even before time made him correct.
 He has the same insight: machines still need to be nudged, even though it will be less and less.
 Most newspapers took this direct quote as a title, to sell fear by removing all the nuance and turning this nuanced point of view into quite an inaccurate opinion, that he never pushed for.
+Also, having a voice that was extremely bullish yet nuanced was refreshing - I wouldn't have trusted an announcement by itself, well, since it's his own company, but from a purely technical standpoint this seemed accurate.
+The argument that AI hype doesn't deliver since it comes from the AI labs isn't valid.

 The Developers aren't dead yet - but the role is evolving fast.
 You still need a lot of knowledge outside "how to use an AI", but the need for "someone who just writes code" dropped sharply